lisabronwyn/tetris-tutorial/doc/pieces.md

 [tetris.js](../tetris.js), you'll see the full expression for centering it.

 There's also a line there that mentions `draw`; the function we said we were going to implement.
-The contents of it also looks quite familiar -- it's almost identical to how we wrote `drawBoard`!
+The contents of it also look quite familiar -- it's almost identical to how we wrote `drawBoard`!
 The only minor differences are that we are looping over the current piece's pattern (`this.pattern`), and that we are adding `this.x` and `this.y` to the values we pass to `drawSquare`.
 The reason